George Jung of ‘Blow’ fame returns to South Bay’s Tonsorial Parlor for one more cut

 Part of their technique so far has involved bringing Jung to various locations along his journey from Weymouth to Manhattan to Columbia to prison.
 Sitting in the barber’s chair at the Tonsorial Parlor was one of their first stops.

-Current owner Dale Snowberger, who also worked at the Tonsorial Parlor in its early days, gave Jung a trim.
-(The Tonsorial Parlor relocated from Highland Avenue to its current location in 2014.)
-Allen, Snowberger and Jung talked about old times, agreeing with Jung’s description of the scene as a “pirate ship.”
+Current owner Dale Snowberger, who also worked at the Tonsorial Parlor in its early days, gave Jung a trim at the shop, which relocated from Highland Avenue to its current location in 2014.
+It was Snowberger’s first time actually meeting Jung, having previously only spoken to him on the phone when would call looking for Barile.
+(Any framed photos used as cocaine platters, Snowberger said, were from before his time.)
+But Snowberger spoke fondly about old times, agreeing with Jung’s description of the scene as a “pirate ship.”

 “Our generation was a petri dish in many ways.
 You never knew what was going to happen,” Snowberger said.